mahsaabahrami/Sleep-Apnea/README.md

-# Obstructive Sleep Apnea Detection from Single-Lead ECG: A Comprehensive Analysis of Machine Learning and Deep Learning Algorithms
+# Sleep Apnea Detection from Single-Lead ECG: A Comprehensive Analysis of Machine Learning and Deep Learning Algorithms
 In this project, we implemented a number of machine learning and deep learning methods for sleep apnea detection.
 Conventional machine learning methods have four main steps for sleep apnea detection: pre-processing, feature extraction, feature selection, and classification.
 After extracting R-peaks from ECG signal, we extracted time, frequency, and non-linear features of ECG signal.
 Principal component analysis then applied for dimension reduction.